๐Ÿ‘จ๐Ÿปโ€โš–๏ธCriminal Justice

 Municipal Police Departments

-• Primary responders to 911 calls—handle everything from noise complaints to homicides within city boundaries
+• Primary responders to 911 calls, handling everything from noise complaints to homicides within city boundaries.
+Most people's only direct experience with law enforcement is through municipal police.

-• Community policing philosophy emphasizes relationship-building, problem-solving, and crime prevention over purely reactive enforcement
+• Increasingly guided by a community policing philosophy that emphasizes relationship-building, problem-solving, and crime prevention over purely reactive enforcement.

-• Local ordinance enforcement covers city-specific laws that state and federal agencies don't address
+• Enforce local ordinances covering city-specific laws (noise codes, parking regulations, local business licensing) that state and federal agencies don't address.

 Special Jurisdiction Agencies: Mission-Specific Authority